 If you have been arrested for suspicion of DWI you must act quickly.
-Contact an experienced attorney who specializes in DWI defense as soon as possible.
+Contact an experienced attorney who practices DWI and Criminal Defense Law as soon as possible.
 James Fletcher will meet with you at your convenience, including nights and weekends, to discuss your case free of charge.
 A proper DWI investigation involves many time sensitive factors, such as scene investigations, witness interviews, and issuing subpoenas.

 Not necessarily, but again you must act quickly to fight a license suspension.
 The law states that a person who is arrested on suspicion of DWI has 15 days from the day of arrest to request a hearing on the suspension of their driver’s license.
 Your license is NOT automatically suspended if you are arrested for DWI.
 James has handled hundreds of these special hearings, and as such can help with this process.
 However, if you miss the 15 day deadline the Department of Public Safety will be allowed to suspend your license.